Library Trends honors Mary Niles Maack

 This special issue includes reflections by authors for whom Maack served as teacher, mentor, and colleague as well as highlights of her research.
 It also presents new research that builds upon Maack’s impressive scholarship.

-In early 2025, Library Trends will host a virtual webinar featuring this issue, which will include discussions with the guest editors and select authors regarding Maack’s legacy.
+Library Trends will host a webinar on February 20 featuring this issue, which will include discussions with the guest editors and select authors regarding Maack’s legacy.

 Table of Contents: